 2. Great UX sells

 A good UX is crucial for the success of any game.
 A messed up user experience leaves a bad taste in the gamer's mouth even if the plot or gameplay is amazing.
 If you’ve put in the effort to make playing the game a good experience, then you’ve got to make sure that buying the game is too.
 The importance of good UX extends to almost everything that a user comes across, including your Steam page.
-That's why a singular bad experience on a website makes visitors 88% less likely to access the page again.
+That's why a singular bad experience on a website makes visitors 88% less likely to access the page again, according to a study by BrightScout.
 An appealing Steam page with a good UX is important for any PC game marketing strategy.
 You need to provide a good experience to gamers while they are on your Steam page.
 Here are some tips you can follow to optimize your Steam page:

 - Start with using the right amount of images in the right places.
 Use your best image or logo in the information snippet on the right-side of your video and image slideshow.
 Write an attractive yet concise description.